auralius/kalman-cpp/README.md

 ## Dependencies

 This library utilizes [Armadillo](http://arma.sourceforge.net).
-For plotting, this library uses python3-mathplotlib and libpython3.8-dev.
-In linux system, you can get all of them from your distribution repository.
-In Windows system, all necessary precompiled libraries are provided in "windows-libs" folder.
+In Windows system, the armadillo library is provided in "windows-libs" folder.
 The contents of windows-libs.zip need to be first extracted.
-In "bin" folder there are necessary DLLs (blas and lapack) to run your programs.
+In "bin" folder, there is libopenblas.dll which is necessary to run your programs.
+The compiled binary must be located in the same folder with libopenblas.dll.
 Armadillo itself is very easy to use.
 More information on the Armadillo can be found [here](http://arma.sourceforge.net/docs.html).